lwfinger/rtw89/README.md

 to support the new packet widths and speeds.
 If you use such a kernel, you might as well have an 802.11n (wifi 4) device.

-This repository includes drivers for the following card:
+This repository includes drivers for the following cards:

-Realtek 8852AE, 8852BE, 8852CE, and RTW8922AE.
+Realtek 8851BE, 8852AE, 8852BE, 8852CE, and 8922AE.

 If you are looking for a driver for chips such as RTL8188EE, RTL8192CE, RTL8192CU, RTL8192DE, RTL8192EE, RTL8192SE, RTL8723AE, or RTL8723BE,